 Important Information Before You Buy an Alternate Health Insurance Policy

-In most cases, a policy purchased from an off-shore or international online company does not meet the requirements of the Waiver Criteria for approval of a University Health Insurance Waiver.
+In most cases, a policy purchased from an offshore or international online company will not meet the the University Waiver Criteria.

 It is important to review all aspects of an alternate policy very carefully prior to purchasing it.